Cédric Ondo Biyoghé

-Cédric Ondo Biyoghé (born 17 August 1994) is a Gabonese professional footballer who plays as a forward for Maghreb de Fès in Morocco.
+Cédric Ondo Biyoghé (born 17 August 1994) is a Gabonese former professional footballer who played as a forward.

 Career

-Ondo started his club career with Cercle Mbéri Sportif before joining CF Mounana in 2015.
+Ondo started his club career with Cercle Mbéri Sportif in 2012 before joining CF Mounana in 2015.

 Ondo signed with AS Vita Club in January 2019.
 One year after joining Vita, he returned to Morocco, signing with Maghreb de Fès.
+He retired at Maghreb de Fès in 2020.

 International

 On 16 January 2016 Ondo made his debut for Gabon in the 2016 African Nations Championship against Morocco.
 He started the match and played the full ninety minutes as Gabon drew 0–0.